-1.4 Source Protection Authorities
+1.4Source Protection Authorities

 While the MOECC oversees the Clean Water Act provincially, conservation authorities are tasked with administering the program at the local level.
 Their role is to manage the source protection budget, establish a source protection committee, submit deliverables completed by the committee to the MOECC for review and approval, and report annually to the MOECC on policy implementation.
-Conservation authorities were selected because they already operate at the watershed scale and have experience protection authorities (SPAs) when undertaking their responsibilities under the Clean Water Act.
+Conservation authorities were selected because they already operate at the watershed scale and have experience protecting water resources.
+Officially, conservation authorities are referred to as source protection authorities (SPAs) when undertaking their responsibilities under the Clean Water Act.